If you’re looking for sales tips … you won’t find any here. In fact, if you’re reading this, I guarantee you are far better at sales than me.

 Much like your positioning on camera, your video background can also be a distraction.
 Unorganized bookshelves, kitchen cabinets, or an unmade guest bed are certainly negatives.

-On the flip side, with a little work your background could even make you proud.
+On the flip side, with a little work your backdrop could even make you proud.
 Here are some good options to make sure your background looks nice.

 - Choose a clean background that is free of things like clothes and distractions like messy bookshelves.